brainglobe/brainglobe.github.io/docs/source/tutorials/template-builder-pre-align.md

 If we move the mouse from top to bottom in the image (axis 1) we go from anatomical left to right (approximately, because the anatomical axes are obliquely tilted relative to the image axes!), so the second letter is L.

-If we go from left to right in the image, we go (again approximatly) from superior to inferior, so the third letter is S.
+If we go from left to right in the image (axis 2), we go (again approximatly) from superior to inferior, so the third letter is S.
 :::

 ![Napari with an open tadpole brain layer](./images/brainglobe-template-builder/open-sample.png) **The tadpole brain is opened in napari.**

-1. Set the source origin to the orientation of your sample, in BrainGlobe convention (PLS for our example tadpole).
+4. Set the source origin to the orientation of your sample, in BrainGlobe convention (PLS for our example tadpole).
 Double-check the target origin is ASR.
 Then press the "Reorient selected layers" button.

 ![Napari with the tadpole brain reoriented to ASR](./images/brainglobe-template-builder/reorient-sample.png)

 **The tadpole brain is now re-oriented.
 Note that the orientation may not be perfect (it isn't in the example case) because this step only includes reorientation in multiples of 90 degrees, and the image is tilted with respect to its anatomical axes.**

-1. Expand the next step: "Create Mask", and click the "Create Mask" button.
+5. Expand the next step: "Create Mask", and click the "Create Mask" button.
 Explore the mask in 3D by toggling the 2D/3D icon (little square/cube) on the lower left.

 ![Napari with the tadpole brain masked](./images/brainglobe-template-builder/masked.png)

  **The mask is a Labels layer that should distinguish brain from non-brain as best possible.
 Err on the side of the mask being larger than the brain; a bit of margin is absolutely fine.
 You can play with the parameters in this step to improve the mask.
 Delete and recreate the mask layer to do so.**

-1. Manually remove any regions that should not be included in the brain from the mask.
+6. Manually remove any regions that should not be included in the brain from the mask.
 This could be damaged areas or non-brain tissues that are visible in the image.
 You can do this by selecting the mask layer from the layer list (it will be highlighted in blue) and then using the eraser and paint brush icons from the layer controls in the top left.
 See [this introductory tutorial](https://healthbioscienceideas.github.io/microscopy-novice/instructor/quality-control-and-manual-segmentation.html#manual-segmentation-in-napari) for more details around how to erase and paint in a Labels layers.

 :::{note}
 The `n edit dim` parameter allows you to switch between editing the mask in 2 and 3 dimensions.